 Dr. Pam Nichols

-Dr. Pam Nichols is the owner of two veterinary hospitals; Animal Care Center and Animal Care Center Airport as well as two dog daycare and boarding; Utah Dog Park Woods Cross and Utah Dog Park- Airport.
+In addition to operating the Utah Pet Hospice, Dr. Pam Nichols is the owner of two Animal Care Center locations as well as two Utah Dog Park locations.

-Dr. Kara enjoys all of her canine and feline patients and she loves preventing problems as well as treating them.
-Along with dermatology, dentistry, hospice care, and internal medicine, she also has a very special spot in her heart for brachycephalic (short-faced) pets and all of their unique features and problems.
+Dr. Kara also has a very special place in her heart for brachycephalic (short-faced) pets and all of their unique features and problems.

-Before moving to Utah, Dr. Verona worked in a very dynamic five-doctor practice in North Dartmouth, Massachusetts, where she was able to focus a great deal of her time on acupuncture therapy.
+Before moving to Utah, Dr. Verona worked in a dynamic practice in North Dartmouth, Massachusetts, where she focused on acupuncture therapy.
 She also completed a Companion Animal Acupuncture Certification Program through Colorado State University that required more than 140 hours of formal training.
-As well as a love of this discipline, Verona also has a strong interest in feline medicine, internal medicine, and anesthesiology.
+As well as a love of this discipline, Dr. Verona also has a strong interest in feline medicine, internal medicine, and anesthesiology.

-Growing up in Sandy, Utah, with four siblings, Dr. Verona developed a love of being in the open air, which she maintains to this day.
-In her limited spare time, Verona enjoys spending time with her daughter, doing Yoga, hiking, biking, cross country skiing, and occasionally rock climbing.
+Growing up in Sandy, Utah, Dr. Verona developed a love of being in the open air, which she maintains to this day.
+In her spare time, she enjoys being with her daughter, doing yoga, hiking, biking, cross-country skiing, and occasionally rock climbing.

 Dr. Alissa Grover ("Dr. Ali") graduated Valedictorian of her class from Palmer College of Chiropractic in Davenport, Iowa, where the chiropractic profession was founded.
 She completed an additional 220-hours of continuing education on animal chiropractic from Parker College of Chiropractic in Dallas, Texas.
 She is a certified animal chiropractor by the American Veterinary Chiropractic Association (AVCA).
 Currently, Dr. Ali is one of only a handful of AVCA-certified doctors in the entire state of Utah, and is proud to be the only chiropractic physician to hold that title.
 Also a certified Reiki master, Dr. Ali enjoys using energy work and kinesiology testing in addition to chiropractic.